redstone-finance/redstone-node/docs/ADD_NEW_SOURCE.md

 ## Implementation
 ### Imlpement source (fetcher)
 Create a folder with a name of your fetcher in [src/fetchers](../src/fetchers).
-Place the code of your fetcher inside of this folder and update [src/fetchers/index.ts](../src/fetchers/index.ts) file.
-For more information check out [BaseFetcher code](src/fetchers/BaseFetcher.ts) and implementation of other fetchers, like [pangolin](../src/fetchers/pangolin), [coinbase](../src/fetchers/coinbase), or [ecb](../src/fetchers/ecb).
+Place the code of your fetcher inside of this folder and update [src/fetchers/index.ts](../src/fetchers/index.ts) file to export your source.
+For more information check out [BaseFetcher](../src/fetchers/BaseFetcher.ts) code and implementation of other fetchers, like [coingecko](../src/fetchers/coingecko/CoingeckoFetcher.ts), [coinbase](../src/fetchers/coinbase), and [ecb](../src/fetchers/ecb/EcbFetcher.ts).

 ### Implement tests
 We strongly recommend to implement tests for your fetcher.
-It's generaly a good practice and it will help you to avoid silly bugs in your fetcher.
-You can find examples of other fetchers tests in the [test/fetchers](../test/fetchers) folder.
+It's generaly a good practice and it will help you to avoid silly bugs in your code.
+You can find examples of tests for other fetchers in the [test/fetchers](../test/fetchers) folder.

 ## Manifest(s)
-- Create a manifest with the name of the newly added source and place it in `manifests` folder
+- Create a manifest with the name of the newly added fetcher and place it in the [manifests](../manifests) folder
 - [Optional] If the source should be used in the main redstone provider, run `node tools/manifest/generate-main-manifest.js`

-## Sources config
+## Sources config [optional]
-### Should I do this
+### Should I do this?
-Sources config file is used in web app.
+Sources config file is used in the RedStone web app.
 If you want your source to be visible there you should add it to config and update the app appropriately.

 ### How to add a source to config
 - Add source details to the `tools/config/predefined-configs/sources.json` file